mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 * Older versions of IBus (prior to 1.5.11) don't handle the very fast simulated key presses of Plover.
 If this issue affects you, make sure you disable IBus or upgrade it.

+## Linux dynamic keyboard layout switching is not working

 * Plover does not handle dynamic keyboard layout switching: see [bug #298](https://github.com/openstenoproject/plover/issues/298)